How We Work

 Typical shape: 2–4 weeks, scaled to the complexity of the organization and the number of workflows in scope.

-A Strategy Sprint answers three practical questions: where does AI matter, what should we build first, and what operating structure will keep the work from becoming another disconnected pilot?
+A Discovery / Analysis Sprint answers four practical questions: where does AI matter, what should we build first, what operating structure will keep the work from becoming another disconnected pilot, and who should carry implementation if the first evidence is strong?

 The output is not a generic AI roadmap.
 It is a capability map, a short list of decision-ready opportunities, and a first build brief that leaders, operators, and technical teams can act on.